AtefBadreddine/Tektai-Devtech-4TWIN2/README.md

 ## Additional considerations :

-- We have used a cloud hosted Mongodb instance accessed through this [link](mongodb+srv://atef:atef@tektai.7tktrhv.mongodb.net/?retryWrites=true&w=majority&appName=tektai)
+- We have used a cloud hosted Mongodb instance

-- Admin account is : username: Armi64bit / password : 677KDu@KcqZpsje
 - The backend project depends on several third party services such as :
   - Google auth
   - Github auth